Hieu-Minh-Phung/TAMU2021/README.md

 # TAMU2021
 In this challenge, we are provided with 2 data sources: Knoema’s Data Atlas and Zepl’s US Stock Market for Data Science.
-Our mission is to find the connection between these two data sources, seeing if there’s a visible impact among environmental factors and stock prices
+Our mission is to find the connection between these two data sources, seeing if there’s a visible impact among environmental factors and stock prices <br />
 Knoema’s Data Atlas: https://www.snowflake.com/datasets/knoema-environment-data-atlas/ <br />
 Zepl’s US Stock Market: https://www.snowflake.com/datasets/zepl-us-stock-market-data-for-data-science/ <br />